Moorpark College General Education Philosophy Statement

 Students earning an Associate Degree in general education will complete the Moorpark College Institutional Student Learning Outcomes.

-General Education Subject Areas and Objectives
+General Education Subject Area and Student Learning Outcomes

-The General Education requirements reflect the conviction that those who receive a degree must possess in common certain basic principles, concepts, and methodologies both unique to and shared by the various disciplines.
+The General Education (GE) requirements reflect the conviction that those who receive a degree must possess in common certain basic principles, concepts, and methodologies both unique to and shared by the various disciplines.
 College-educated persons must be able to use their knowledge to evaluate and appreciate the physical environment, the culture, and the society in which they live.
 In addition, they must have a good self-understanding and the capacity to adapt to an ever-changing and global environment through an ongoing intellectual curiosity and commitment to life-long learning.
 (Title 5; Section 55601).

 Natural Sciences